 - Read the Monitoring Report for the year ended June 2020

-The fourth annual Child Poverty Report was released on 19 May, alongside Budget 2022.
+The fifth annual Child Poverty Report was released on 18 May, alongside Budget 2023.
 It describes what progress has been made in reducing poverty and what the government is doing through Budget 2022 to reduce child poverty.

 - Find out more